shewazone/git-commands/demo.md

-some text & switched to another branch
+some text & switched to another branch hhjjhkkjhkj